-7 Little Talks on Healthy Sexuality to Have with your 9- to 12-Year-Old
+7 Little Talks on Healthy Sexual Development to Have With Your 9- to 12-Year-Old

-One obstacle for many parents when it comes to teaching their child about healthy sexuality is what to teach, and when.
-We want to help provide you with an outline of things that you may consider teaching at different age-ranges.
+One obstacle for many parents when it comes to teaching their child about healthy sexual development is what to teach, and when.
+We want to help provide you with an outline of things that you may consider teaching at different age ranges.
 Of course some children are more or less mature than their peers and you should adjust your talks accordingly.

 Tweens may also have questions that they bring to you on their own—don’t shut them down!
 Answer them to the best of your ability and engage in a conversation.
 They will be more likely to come to you with problems if you are supportive of their questions.

-This may seem young, but many adolescents start drinking at age 12 or 13.
+This may seem young, but many adolescents start drinking or smoking at age 12 or 13.
 You want to address this with your child before it becomes an issue.

-Set expectations for them about what a healthy relationship should look like.
+Model for them what a healthy relationship should look like.
 Continue to educate them about consent—both for themselves and others.
 Teach them the role respect should play in their relationships and in practicing consent.

-This goes well with both consent and setting boundaries, but you want to empower your child to stand up for him- or herself, especially when it comes to their physical and emotional well-being
+This goes well with both consent and setting boundaries, but you want to empower your child to stand up for themselves, especially when it comes to their physical and emotional well-being.